timkuijsten/mongovi/README.md

 * move around databases and collections using the common `cd` idiom
 * integrates into shell pipelines by reading and writing [MongoDB Extended JSON] on stdin/stdout
+* read a username and password from a simple config file

 Status: **release-candidate**, make sure you have backups of your database.